PLACES: LOST AND FOUND

 Bet's work is influenced by expressionist, abstract and gestural artists such as Andre Derain, Odilon Redon and Auguste Macke.
 She uses colour and form to define every day objects, landscapes and cityscapes.
 "Working intuitively, I enjoy allowing the accidental to bring excitement to my paintings, often working on several canvases at a time and moving between them to keep things fresh.
 I use acrylics and watercolour and enjoy the layering afforded by collage and monoprinting."

 During London's lockdowns there was nothing for us to do but walk the streets of our city and take pleasure in the contrast of our urban and natural surroundings.
 This was exactly what Bet did and what inspired this exhibition - the paintings depict places that Bet discovered within her own city and also those special places that she could no longer visit and missed.
 Bet describes the exhibition as a way of 'celebrating the every day in a wonderful city like London.'
 She also says it's about showing her appreciation for our industrial heritage and one of her favourite privileges that come with living in London - the river Thames.

 Starting with a non-blank canvas Bet likes to lay down a bright and vivid colour first to get her going and lead the inspiration of what is to come.
 She then creates a rough outline of the cityscape, building up colour and texture using large brushes and paddles and a mix of acrylic and watercolour paints.

-The additional paintings that can be viewed on the bottom slideshow are also being exhibited at Hatcham House.
+The paintings below can be viewed at Hatcham House.

 A percentage of all sales will be donated towards a charity or charitable cause of Bet's choice.